Is your story like mine?

 Are you losing hope?

 Increasingly, the Big Five prefer more profitable businesses (such as the selling of supernatural trilogies to teens or coloring books to adults) to peddling hit-and-miss literary fiction to a shrinking, aging audience.
 That’s why independent and university presses have proliferated to fill the gap that Big Five publishers no longer want to fill.
 The venerable small press Coffee House Press says it best: “literature is not the same as publishing.”
-Global market forces dictate that people (85% white women) in office towers get out of the business of finding the next Hemingway, the next Murakami, the next Jhumpa Lahiri.
+Global market forces dictate that people in Big Publishing office towers (76% white, 74% cis woman, 81% straight) get out of the business of finding the next Hemingway, the next Murakami, the next Jhumpa Lahiri.
 That business is now the business of small presses.
 If you don’t believe me, read this article in The Atlantic.